Leonor, Princess of Asturias: Honours

 As heir to the throne, she is the nominal chairwoman of the Princess of Asturias Foundation and the Princess of Girona Foundation.
 However, before she turned 18, those functions were assumed by her father.

 Also, as is traditional for the first in line to the throne, her father invested her with the insignia (Collar, Medal and Bow) of the Order of the Golden Fleece (awarded 30 October 2015, presented 30 January 2018).
 On 10 October 2023, she was created a Dame of the Collar of the Order of Charles III (10 October 2023, presented 31 October 2023).
 On 31 October 2023, the Congress of Deputies and the Senate granted her the Gold Medals of the Spanish parliament.
 On 2 July 2024, she was awarded a Grand Cross of Military Merit with White Decoration (presented 3 July 2024), and on 15 July 2025, she was awarded a Grand Cross of Naval Merit with White Decoration (presented 16 July 2025).
-On 12 July 2024, she was awarded by the President of the Portuguese Republic, Marcelo Rebelo de Sousa, the Grand Cross of the Military Order of Christ.
+On 12 July 2024, she was awarded by the President of the Portuguese Republic, Marcelo Rebelo de Sousa, the Grand Cross of the Military Order of Christ..
+On 30 June 2026, she was awarded a Grand Cross of Aeronautical Merit with White Decoration (presented 10 July 2026).